Growing up, I never thought that I would ever buy rabbit meat. Although I loved rabbit (and squirrel) meat, it was hunted – not purchased.

 These days, I buy rabbit.
-It is a very rare treat, especially since I no longer have a local farmer selling it.
+It is a very rare treat, especially now that I no longer live where a local farmer sells it.

 Although my maternal grandmother would sometimes slowly roast rabbit and squirrel, she and my mom would usually fry it.
 Like them, I usually fry the rabbit.

 Frying the rabbit allows the lean meat to still be moist and tender while simultaneously being crispy.

 The farm-raised rabbit probably does not need to be cooked in a pressure cooker to increase tenderness and reduce any “gamy” taste, but I still cook it first in a pressure cooker because it is what I know and like.
 An alternative would be to just boil the rabbit in water or stock until cooked through and tender.

 Additional dry seasonings can be added to the flour mixture if you want to add flavors or some heat.